renovatebot/renovate/docs/development/new-package-manager-template.md

 - [ ] YAML
 - [ ] Custom (explain below)

-### How should we parse the package file(s)?
+### How should we parse the package files?

 - [ ] Off the shelf parser.
 - [ ] Using regex.
 - [ ] Custom-parsed line by line.
 - [ ] Other.

-### Does the package file structure distinguish between different "types" of dependencies? e.g. production dependencies, development dependencies, etc?
+### Does the package file have different "types" of dependencies?

 - [ ] Yes, production and development dependencies.
 - [ ] No, all dependencies are treated the same.